crawl/crawl/crawl-ref/docs/crawl_manual.rst

   are not very good with necromancy or with earth or poison magic, but are highly skilled with most other forms of magic, especially Air and Charms.

+Sludge Elves
+  Unlike their forest-dwelling High Elven cousins, Sludge Elves prefer to live in the swamp so as to maintain a proximity to their primary form of sustenance: tar.
+They eschew the use of traditional magic and weaponry in combat, instead preferring the more primal feeling of unarmed fighting.
+Most Sludge Elves adopt the path of the transmuter, and are comfortable dabbling in necromantic, poison, and elemental magic.

 Felids
   Felids are a breed of cats that have been granted sentience.
 Originally they were witches' familiars that were magically augmented to provide help for